Why is there a Review into Reporting to Families (the Review)?

 The review period will be from July 2020 to March 2021.

 What will be the Review output?

-A Review Report will be submitted to the Department of Education Executive and the Minister for Education and Training by April 2021.
+A Review Report will be submitted to the Department of Education Executive and the Minister for Education by April 2021.
 The Report will include recommendations on:

 - Procedures for reporting student achievements and progress that are timely, efficient and manageable